How do I know when it is time to see a therapist?

 The benefits of therapy have been demonstrated in numerous studies and here is what some studies suggest:

-- Psychotherapy produced positive effects in 92% of respondents.
+- Psychotherapy produced positive effects in most respondents.

 - The longer people stayed in therapy, the better their results.

-- For many psychological conditions, people in therapy alone did as well as people who had medication plus therapy.
+- For many psychological conditions, people in therapy while utilizing medication did best.

 How does therapy work?